KarMiles/polish-girl-painting/readme/docs/deployment.md

 ## GitHub

-The program was built using GitHub repository.
+The site was built using GitHub repository.
 GitHub clone and GitHub branch methods could be used although were not needed for this project.

 Repository may be forked in the following steps:
 1. Go to GitHub repository,